yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 there are two main characters.
 No matter how many people are involved in the ticket resolution, only these two characters have formal roles.

-{% quote Remember what is happening there - one person is selling his solution to another person %}
+{% quote Remember what is happening there — one person is selling his solution to another person. %}

 The responsibility of the ticket reporter is to _defend the problem_.
 When I [report a bug]({% pst 2018/apr/2018-04-24-right-way-to-report-bugs %}),